Karl Wilhelm Diefenbach: Life

 Born in Hadamar in Hesse, then part of the Duchy of Nassau, Diefenbach was the son of Leonhard Diefenbach, a painter and drawing teacher at Hadamarer Gymnasium.
 Diefenbach attended this Gymnasium and received his first artistic lessons from his father.
 He then studied at the Munich Academy of Fine Arts and was impressed by Arnold Böcklin and Franz von Stuck.

 Diefenbach received attention and recognition early on, but his endeavours were temporarily cut short; his right arm was crippled as a result of severe typhoid fever and a botched operation.
 He had to learn all activities, which included writing and painting, with his left hand.
 Since he believed that he had saved his life with naturopathic methods, he transformed himself into the apostle of the natural way of life under the influence of the naturopathic practitioner Arnold Rikli and Eduard Baltzer, the founder of the Vegetarian Association in Germany and president of the Association of German Free Religious Communities.

-After a long break, Diefenbach returned to his art studies, and after a few months, broke off again his study to earn his living as a freelance artist.
+After a long break, Diefenbach returned to his art studies, and after a few months, broke off his study again to earn his living as a freelance artist.
 At this point, Diefenbach was twenty-five years old and earned well with illustrations for children's books and watercolour copies.
-Having only had seven months at the art academy, Diefenbach was familiar in almost all painting techniques, especially portrait, model drawing and silhouette painting.
-Diefenbach's talent and skill were rewarded with recognition and increasing popularity, interested visitors flocked to his exhibitions.
+Having only had seven months at the art academy, Diefenbach was familiar with almost all painting techniques, especially portrait, model drawing, and silhouette painting.
+Diefenbach's talent and skill were rewarded with recognition and increasing popularity, and interested visitors flocked to his exhibitions.

 Marriage and first revelation to prophetic reformer

-In 1880 Diefenbach lived together with Maximiliane "Maja" Schlotthauer and Magdalena Atzinger.
-Magdalena gave birth to his son Helios - the sun - in 1880.
+In 1880, Diefenbach lived together with Maximiliane "Maja" Schlotthauer and Magdalena Atzinger.
+Magdalena gave birth to his son Helios – the sun – in 1880.
 Diefenbach resigned from the institutional Church around 1881 and became a member of the Freireligiöse Bewegung (Free Religious Movement).
 In 1882, Diefenbach married Magdalena, but only for the sole reason that unmarried mothers with their children were viewed with askance in society.
 Immediately after the wedding, Diefenbach withdrew to Hohenpeißenberg in the Bavarian Alpine Foreland, where his first revelation allegedly happened to him on 10 February 1882 during the sunrise: his transformation and calling to become a prophetic reformer.